 NLCA admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded to or made available to students at the school.
-NLCA does not discriminate based on race, sex, color, handicap, or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship or loan programs, or athletic and other school-administered programs.
+NLCA does not discriminate on the basis of race, sex, color, handicap, or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship or loan programs, or athletic and other school administered programs.